gracewu42/survey_design/Survey design check list.md

    - tell the respondents what they did wrong
    - don't just tell them the answer does not match what we need

 8. questionnaire length

-   - follow the 15-min cutoff
+   - web surveys should not be longer than 10 minutes and follow the 15-min ultimate cutoff
    - 8-10 min average
    - have lay persons take the survey, time them to test the length

-   > Concerns: longer questionnaire, higher breakoff rate; self report engagement decreases as length increases
+   > Concerns: longer questionnaire, higher breakoff rate; self report engagement decreases as length increases ([Galesic and Bosnjak, 2009](https://www.jstor.org/stable/25548084?seq=1))